kylecribbs24/kylecribbs24.github.io/test_matlab_file.md

 ```
   x = 0:pi/50:4*pi;
 ```
-creates a vector starting at 0 and incrementing up to 2pi.
+creates a vector starting at 0 and incrementing up to 4 pi.

 We can make vectors using existing vectors as well.
 The vector
 ```